 Bowman began her career in 2006 at a large financial services firm, eventually relocating to London to work in global institutional client strategy within asset management.
 She then worked in hedge funds before leaving the corporate world to start a family.

-When she decided to chart her next steps, she explored a few options, before discovering through an online search Morgan Stanley’s Return to Work initiative, a 12-week program for professionals who have taken an extended break and want to reenter the workforce.
+When she decided to chart her next steps in 2020, she explored a few options, before discovering through an online search Morgan Stanley’s Return to Work initiative, a 12-16 week program for professionals who have taken an extended break and want to reenter the workforce.
 The program offers training and hands-on work experience—and the opportunity for a full-time job offer from the firm once the program ends.

 The process of finding the right role and company took time.

 “There’s an inherent intensity to finance,” Bowman says.
 “And there’s incredible competition for your seat.
 As open and evolved as corporations try to be, when you leave finance to take a break, you’re often judged about that decision, especially when it involves caring for your family.”

 Once Bowman learned more about Morgan Stanley’s culture, that concern disappeared.
 “This isn’t a bastion-of-privilege type of place, which is what many finance companies usually are,” she says.
 “No one asked me uncomfortable questions about why I took a break.
 They didn’t ask for details.
 Instead, I was assessed on my qualifications and reputation.
 They understood the reasons why people take time away, and the incredible thing is that this program allows people like to me to come back into the field—without judgment.”